A picture of journalist and filmmaker Aodhán Roberts

 I truly strive to place the creative arts at the heart of my life and serve the creative aspirations of my community to enrich the lives of everybody around me, particularly our young people.

-Out of the 450 people that were nominated for the Diana Award in 2020 and 2021, only 20 people out of those nominations worldwide can achieve the Diana Legacy Award which is assessed by an external judging panel chaired by Lord Spencer.
+Out of the 450 people that received the Diana Award in 2020 and 2021, only 20 people worldwide can achieve the Diana Legacy Award which is assessed by an external judging panel chaired by Lord Spencer.

 I also joined 19 other changemakers for a week-long development programme that involved communication, stress management, goal setting, leadership development, networking, personal branding and media training.